 Navruz: March 21.
 Central Asia’s New Year.
 The whole region welcomes springtime with song, dance and good food.
 In Uzbekistan, family celebrations and street parties are a natural part of the day.
 Traditional games like kukpari will be on show around this time.

-Boysun Bahori: Boysun, April.
+Boysun Bahori (Boysun Spring): Boysun, April.
 The small town of Boysun is the locus of this festival of traditional games, song, dance, arts and crafts.
-It’s a nice all-in-one package if you want to experience the traditional pastimes, in a very rural area of Uzbekistan near the Tajik border.
+It’s a nice all-in-one package if you want to experience the traditional pastimes, in a rural area of Uzbekistan near the Tajik border.
+Dates and other practical details gathered in this forum thread.

 Silk and Spice festival: Bukhara, May.
 Mostly a shopping and arts and crafts festival, with some concerts thrown in.